King David Hotel bombing: Terrorism

 The bombing has been discussed in literature about the practice and history of terrorism.
 It has been called one of the most lethal terrorist attacks of the 20th century.

-Security analyst Bruce Hoffman wrote of the bombing in his book Inside Terrorism that:
+Security analyst Bruce Hoffman wrote of the bombing in his 1999 book Inside Terrorism:

 "Unlike many terrorist groups today, the Irgun's strategy was not deliberately to target or wantonly harm civilians.
 At the same time, though, the claim of Begin and other apologists that warnings were issued cannot absolve either the group or its commander for the ninety-one people killed and forty-five others injured ...
 Indeed, whatever nonlethal intentions the Irgun might or might not have had, the fact remains that a tragedy of almost unparalleled magnitude was inflicted ... so that to this day the bombing remains one of the world's single most lethal terrorist incidents of the twentieth century."

-Enders Walter and Todd Sandler theorized in a 2006 book on the political economy of terrorism that it provided a model for the terrorist bombings of the 1980s.
+Walter Enders and Todd Sandler theorized in a 2006 book on the political economy of terrorism that it provided a model for the terrorist bombings of the 1980s.
 In another 2006 book, Gus Martin wrote that the attack is one of the best historical examples of successful terrorism, it having yielded, according to him, everything that the Irgun had wanted.
 He went on to compare the aftermath of the bombing to that of Carlos Marighella's campaign with the Brazilian Communist Party.
 Max Abrahms contests the view that the civilian deaths in the King David Hotel expedited British withdrawal from Palestine, stating that the widespread public backlash—including from Jews—combined with a British crackdown "nearly destroyed the Irgun" and "is thus hardly a strong example of terrorism paying".

 The Irgun's activities were classed as terrorism by MI5.
 The Irgun has been viewed as a terrorist organization or organization which carried out terrorist acts.
 In particular the Irgun was branded a terrorist organisation by Britain, the 1946 Zionist Congress and the Jewish Agency.
 Begin argued that terrorists and freedom fighters are differentiated in that terrorists deliberately try to target civilians, and that the Irgun was not guilty of terrorism since it tried to avoid civilian casualties.
-At the events to mark the 60th anniversary of the attack, Benjamin Netanyahu, then chairman of Likud and Leader of the Opposition in the Knesset, opined that the bombing was a legitimate act with a military target, distinguishing it from an act of terror intended to harm civilians."
+At the events to mark the 60th anniversary of the attack, Benjamin Netanyahu, then chairman of Likud and Leader of the Opposition in the Knesset, opined that the bombing was a legitimate act with a military target, distinguishing it from an act of terror intended to harm civilians.